Specy/microlp/README.md

 ## Getting started

-You can use [microlp](https://crates.io/crates/microlp) on its own, but it's recommended to use it with [good_lp](https://github.com/rust-or/good_lp) or with the [rooc modeling language](https://github.com/specy/rooc), as they make it easier to write models.
+You can use [microlp](https://crates.io/crates/microlp) on its own, but it's recommended to use it with the [rooc modeling language](https://github.com/specy/rooc) or [good_lp](https://github.com/rust-or/good_lp), as they make it easier to write models.

 The sections below show how to use microlp directly.

 ## Features